Aquaveo/TethysDashDocs/docs/source/usage/edit_dashboard_settings.rst

 -----------------------

 .. |dashboard_settings_button| image:: ../../images/dashboard_settings_button.png
-   :scale: 50%
+   :scale: 10%

-When a dashboard is selected in the dashboard dropdown, a hamburger (|dashboard_settings_button|) button will appear on the left in the application header.
-Click on the hamburger button to open up the dashboard settings menu.
+When a dashboard is selected in the dashboard dropdown, a settings (|dashboard_settings_button|) button will appear in the app header.
+Click on the settings button to open up the dashboard settings menu.
 If the selected dashboard was created by the user, then all settings can be changed and saved.

 ====